KaiPereira/SODIMM-CM5-Carrier/JOURNAL.md

 ![Pasted image 20250916171157.png](journal/Pasted%20image%2020250916171157.png)

 Anyways, I got quite a bit done with the actual PCB today, so I'm going to end it off there.
 I'm a bit worried with my lack of passives, so I'm going to ask some questions about that.
 I'm also still missing some UART/SPI stuff, so I gotta figure that out too, and then breakout the rest of the GPIO's!

+## Day 11 - SPI/UART!!

+Now yesterday, I got the layout together, so now I want to focus on getting all the pin mappings done.
+The first thing I want to focus on is UART/SPI.

+UART is really important for debugging your board and for communicating with peripherals like modems and such.
+It's pretty much essential if you want any hardware debugging and an extra protection in case your USB doesn't work or something so you can write to your board still.

+SPI is really important for connecting external peripherals like sensors, display controllers, flash chips, etc. It's also good for high speed I/O, it's faster than I2C so it's useful for cluster boards, and you can have multiple peripherals on the same bus which is really cool.
+This basically means you can have 2 devices on the same SPI line, but choose which one talks at a time using the CS line, it's pretty cool!